woodfrog/vse_infty/README.md

 # Learning the Best Pooling Strategy for Visual Semantic Embedding

-This is the official PyTorch implementation of the paper [Learning the Best Pooling Strategy for Visual Semantic Embedding](https://arxiv.org/abs/2011.04305) (CVPR 2021).
+This is the official PyTorch implementation of the paper [Learning the Best Pooling Strategy for Visual Semantic Embedding](https://arxiv.org/abs/2011.04305) (CVPR 2021 Oral).

 ```
 @InProceedings{chen2021vseinfty,